ajz34/blas-array2/README.md

 ### Other Functionality

 - **Arbitary Layout**: Supports any stride that `ndarray` allows.
-- **FFI**: Currently, this crate uses its custom FFI binding in `blas_array2::ffi::blas`.
-With BLAS extensions and ILP64 support (by cargo features), this crate can also serve as BLAS binding, similar to [blas-sys](https://github.com/blas-lapack-rs/blas-sys).
+- **FFI**: Currently, this crate uses its custom FFI binding in `blas_array2::ffi::blas` as BLAS binding, similar to [blas-sys](https://github.com/blas-lapack-rs/blas-sys).
+Additionally, this crate plans to (or already) support some BLAS extensions and ILP64 (by cargo features).

 ### Cargo Features